zuplo/docs/docs/articles/going-live.md

 ![Zuplo Analytics](https://storage.googleapis.com/cdn.zuplo.com/uploads/CleanShot%202023-06-10%20at%2017.30.38%402x.png)

-Zuplo's in built analytics (above) can be very useful immediately after a go live, helping you visualize your response status code mix.
+Zuplo's built-in analytics (above) can be very useful immediately after a go live, helping you visualize your response status code mix.
 The advanced **Top 10** and **Rate Limiting** reports can also help you identify any particular routes or users that might be experiencing problems.